ICE PLANT (Sedum Spectabile)

 https://davesgarden.com/community/forums/t/762718/

 Our Sedum Spectabile grows in a terracotta pot, which has been moved about over the years.
-After the last flowers are over, we keep the dried stalks to remind us of how much space the plant needs when in flower.
-We can then allow for that space wherever the pot goes in the next growing season.
+We keep the dried flower stalks through winter.
+In spring we know how much space the plant will require in its new position, wherever that may be.